Kyle Rittenhouse Trial: What Charges Does Rittenhouse Face?

 The charges include:

+Count 3 – First-degree recklessly endangering safety for firing shots at an unknown man, “under circumstances which show utter disregard for human life.”
+The person Rittenhouse was firing at around the same time he shot Huber and Grosskreutz has not been identified, but the shooting was caught on video.
+This count is punishable by to 12 ½ years in prison.
+A dangerous weapon modifier carries an additional five years in prison.

-Count 3 – First-degree intentional homicide in the death of Anthony Huber.
+Count 4 – First-degree intentional homicide in the death of Anthony Huber.
 Rittenhouse is accused of intentionally killing Huber.
 This is the most serious charge Rittenhouse faces, and he could be sentenced to life in prison if convicted of this count.
+Jurors also may consider lesser included charges of second-degree intentional homicide or first-degree reckless homicide.
+Both of those counts are punishable by up to 60 years in prison, and a dangerous weapon modifier carries an additional five years in prison.

 Before closing arguments and jury deliberations began in the trial, Judge Schroeder dismissed a misdemeanor count of possession of a dangerous weapon by a person under 18 against Rittenhouse.
 He has said the Wisconsin law was poorly written, and that the shorter barrel size of the rifle Rittenhouse carried meant he didn’t violate that law.